-As with most specialist fields, accounting has its own vocabulary of terms and phrases that have very particular meanings.
-Unfortunately, these definitions are often far from intuitive, and they can often seem confusing or even intimidating!
+Financial accounting has its own language of terms and phrases that have very particular meanings.
+Their definitions are often far from intuitive, and they can often seem confusing or intimidating.

-This Mind Tools "Words" page is designed to help you navigate your way through the minefield of financial accounting 'speak': It provides a quick reference glossary of words and phrases commonly used in the accounting departments of organizations.
-This "Words" page covers the following terms:
+This article helps you to navigate your way through the minefield of financial accounting "speak."
+It provides a quick-reference glossary of words and phrases commonly used in the accounting departments of businesses and organizations, and covers the following terms:

 Balance Sheet Items